upvestco/example-faucet/README.md

 # Step 3 : How to run

+First, if you haven't already, you will probably want to fund your faucet wallets from one of the public faucets, for example for Ethereum Ropsten: https://faucet.ropsten.be

 ## From dockerhub

 If you just want to run your own faucet, you don't even need to check out the